Sherry Holmes: Framing the Trades in a New Way

 Learn more: How to Become an HVAC Technician

-The end of the work day arrives fast.
-Our HVAC technician might finish their last appointment for the day—a tune-up involving flushing and cleaning the unit.
-They document all work and schedule follow-up appointments on the jobs that require additional work.
+The end of the workday arrives fast.
+An experienced HVAC technician might complete a tune-up that involves flushing and cleaning the unit to improve energy efficiency.
+They document all work and schedule follow-up appointments for any emergency repairs that require more parts.

-After wrapping up, they return to the office with their service vehicle and equipment, checking emails and calls for new appointments.
+After wrapping up, they return to the office, check emails, and restock their service vehicle.

 Learn more: How to Get Your HVAC License in Ontario